-You can claim capital allowances when you buy assets that you keep to use in your business, eg:
+You can claim capital allowances when you buy assets that you keep to use in your business, for example:

-- business vehicles, eg cars, vans or lorries
+- business vehicles, for example cars, vans or lorries

 These are known as plant and machinery.

 You can deduct some or all of the value of the item from your profits before you pay tax.